WillemB2104/WillemB2104.github.io/_pages/research.md

 would be expected, how that departure relates to their symptoms, and whether it carries any information about which treatment will help.

-Getting there will take more than a single MRI scan.
+Getting there will take more than MRI.
 My work is moving increasingly toward **multimodal and longitudinal approaches**, combining structural and functional imaging with clinical, behavioural and other biological measures, and toward models that can characterise individual trajectories and identify biologically meaningful subgroups without assuming that diagnostic categories map neatly onto